 “If there is a traumatic event, these people are more likely to experience nightmares,” Germain told Fox News, explaining nightmares are thought to be the brain’s way of processing a negative experience in an attempt to lower its emotional intensity.
 But in some instances — for reasons which are still very much being investigated — “the nightmare will stick, becoming the brain’s dreaming pattern,” she added.

 “A PTSD nightmare feels like the waking world.
-Except it’s something really, really scary that is happening,” Elizabeth Brico, who said she suffers from the condition as a result of domestic violence, wrote in a blog post in May 2017.
+Except it’s something really, really scary that is happening,” Elizabeth Brico, who said she suffers from the condition as a result of domestic violence, wrote in a May 2017 blog post.

 “My nightmares tend to revolve around being strangled, suffocated, or having my eyes pushed into my head.
 The feeling is indistinguishable from an actual assault.
 I feel like I can’t breathe.
 I feel like there is someone in the bed with me, assaulting me.
 When I wake up, my brain and body still react to the nightmare as though it were real,” she described.

-Nightmares can also be associated with other psychiatric diagnoses, such as depression or insomnia, and can similarly affect children — roughly 10 to 50 percent of whom experience nightmares, according to the Sleep Health Foundation.
+Nightmares can also be associated with other psychiatric diagnoses, such as depression or insomnia.
+Children, too, can be affected.
+Roughly 10 to 50 percent experience nightmares, according to the Sleep Health Foundation.